RomiSolMolina/workflowCompressionML/compressionAndTraining/README.md

     - Load dataset
     - Hyperparameters optimization for teacher topology.
     - Training of the teacher model.
-    - Hyperparameters optimization for the student topology (combined with pruning, quantization, and knowledge distillation.
+    - Hyperparameters optimization for the student topology
+        - This process is combined with pruning, quantization, and knowledge distillation.
     - Training of the student model (combined with pruning, quantization, and knowledge distillation).
     - Metric report.
     - Teacher and student models saved in the folder **models**.